fluencelabs/cli/docs/commands/README.md

   --no-input  Don't interactively ask for any input from the user

 DESCRIPTION
-  Install all project dependencies (dependencies are cached inside .fluence directory of the current user)
+  Install all project dependencies (dependencies are cached inside user's .fluence directory)

 ALIASES
   $ fluence dependency i